Joeysssss/Play_To_Earn-Simulation/README.md

             return 0;
         }

-        // Calculate the time difference between now and the last time they staked/withdrew/claimed their rewards <br>
-        uint256 timeDifference = block.timestamp -
+        // Calculate the time difference between now and the last time they staked/withdrew/claimed their rewards uint256 timeDifference = block.timestamp -
             playerLastUpdate[_player].value;